VermontBack to map

 Electrifying all transportation cuts 38% of the pollution.

 Vermont produces all of it's power without making any climate pollution! 😎

 Check out another state to see how they can cut their power emissions to zero.

-The last 31% of emissions in Vermont comes other sources
+The last 31% of Vermont's climate pollution comes from other sources...

 Learn how to electrify your own machines and pass local policy to electrify the restTake Action